 I’ll give you an example:

-That’s a fair enough paragraph, but it didn’t get your imagination vividly flowing, did it?
-It all felt very…average.
+That’s a fair paragraph, but it didn’t get your imagination vividly flowing, did it?
+It all felt very … average.
 You could take it or leave it.
 Put it in your sandwich or toss it to the dogs.

-Now, compare that paragraph with the one below:
+Now, compare that paragraph with this one below:

 What’s the difference between these two paragraphs?